with-ours/ours-nextjs-example/README.md

 2. **Add the script tag to your layout**
    - Open `src/app/layout.tsx`
    - Uncomment the script tag in the `<head>` section
-   - Paste your snippet from the Ours dashboard
+   - Paste your snippet from the Ours Privacy dashboard

 ```tsx
 // src/app/layout.tsx